kbrown42/pyhttp/docs/api.rst

 Server
 ========
 There are two different server implementations for this project.
+A :class:`BaseServer` which handles the TCP socket creation and accepts connections.  :class:`ThreadedServer` overrides methods in :class:`BaseServer` to allow for handling client requests in a separate thread.

 .. autoclass:: pyhttp.BaseServer